Azure-Samples/nim-on-azure-serverless-gpus-demos/README.md

 ### Agent Framework

-These examples use NIM with the [Agent Framework Pythonpackage](https://learn.microsoft.com/agent-framework/).
+These examples use NIM with the [Agent Framework Python package](https://learn.microsoft.com/agent-framework/).

 | Example Script | Description |
 |-----------------------------|---------------------------------------------------------------|